retrocomputacion/retrobbs/readme.md

 | `entryZpath` | Path to the image directory, default is '/images'

 ### Function AUDIOLIBRARY:
-Display the list of audio files in a directory, the user selected file will be streamed.
+Display the list of audio files in a directory, the user-selected file will be streamed.

 `config.ini` parameter keys: